Task force gives update on COVID-19 in St. Louis area

 Here is a full breakdown of the data:

-- The seven-day moving average of hospital admissions (data lagged two days) increased – from 38 yesterday to 40
+- The 7-day moving average of hospital admissions (data lagged two days) increased – from 39 to 41

-As of Friday, St. Louis is reporting 3,709 total confirmed cases and 164 deaths.
+As of Friday, St. Louis reported 4,394 total confirmed cases and 169 deaths.